College of Visual & Performing Arts

 Assistant Professor of Music, Soprano

-Dr. Kim is a frequent performer in her native Seoul and has appeared in concert as a soloist with the Korean Broadcasting Symphony Orchestra on numerous occasions, notably with conductor, James Judd.
-Dr. Kim was also featured as soprano soloist in Brahms’s "German Requiem" with the Seoul Philharmonic under the direction of maestro Myung-Whun Chung.
+Ms. Kim has appeared as a soloist with the Flint Symphony, Honolulu Symphony, Kentucky Symphony, Lebanon Symphony, and Louisville Bach Society.
+She is a frequent performer in her native Seoul and has performed with the Korean Broadcasting Symphony Orchestra on numerous occasions, notably with conductor, James Judd.
+Ms. Kim was also featured as soprano soloist in Brahms’s "German Requiem" with the Seoul Philharmonic under the direction of maestro Myung-Whun Chung.